 Our digital lives are full of complex data.
 From media trends to Facebook statuses, we as users are continually asked to parse, sort and understand ever larger quantities of information.
 It’s up to UI and UX designers, says David McCandless, to make that data comprehensible.

-In this talk McCandless, a data journalist, discusses how designers can combat ‘information glut’ by designing information so it makes sense and tells stories.
-There are some great visuals and interesting insights on how context, psychology and empathy help users understand the world around them.
+In this talk (opens in new tab) McCandless, a data journalist, discusses how designers can combat ‘information glut’ by designing information so it makes sense and tells stories.
+There are some great visuals and interesting insights into how context, psychology and empathy help users understand the world around them.

 Next page: 5 more TED talks to help you improve your UX design

 Get your Generate 2019 ticket now (opens in new tab)